tatuniskanen/Cybersecurity/Nixu CTF: Phishcap/README.md

 # Phishcap

 This exercise is about learning to spot malicious network activity within a packet capture with wireshark, and follow up on it by dissecting and analyzing the threat.
 The exercise is divided into 6 parts, which I will document individually in seperate folders.

+* Part 1:

 Here I will document my findings and the exercise as a whole, as I would to a customer (I will expand on this as I make progress).

 ## The report